For internship applications please contact firstname.lastname@example.org

 - Opportunity to go on educational tours

-Please note that the internship is unpaid; and you are responsible for your own accommodation and meals.
+Please note that the internship is unpaid; We offer free shared accommodation

 Intern Feedback August 2014